La Une: INR

 In 1953, there were only 6,500 television sets in Belgium.
-The INR transmitters were then located at the Palais de Justice in Brussels and limited to a radius of 40 km reach.
-It was not until 1954 for transmitters in Liège and 1958 in Wavre, which can cover almost 96% of the French-speaking territory.
-In 1956, there were over 100,000 television sets, and in 1960, it reached the 70,000 viewers, throughout Belgium.
+The INR transmitters were then located at the Palais de Justice in Brussels and limited to a reach in a radius of 40 km.
+It was not until 1954 that transmitters were built in Liège and 1958 in Wavre, which could cover almost 96% of the French-speaking territory.
+In 1956, there were over 100,000 television sets, and in 1960, it reached the 70,000 viewer mark throughout Belgium.

 RTB

 In 1960, the Harmel Act replaced the National Institute of Broadcasting by Radio-Télévision Belge (RTB).
 The new facility included a Dutch public broadcaster (Belgische Radio en Televisie or BRT), a French public broadcaster (Radio-Télévision Belge or RTB) and an institution of common services.
-Both broadcasters are independent of each other and have full cultural autonomy, an organic vis-à-vis independence from the government and the guarantee of freedom of information.
-RTB/BRT is headed by a program director appointed by the King.
+Both broadcasters were independent of each other and had full cultural autonomy, an organic vis-à-vis independence from the government and the guarantee of freedom of information.
+RTB/BRT was headed by a program director appointed by the King.

 In 1962, cable was introduced in Liège and Namur and was later rolled out throughout the country in 1975, ending the monopoly of public television.
-Numerous programmes premiered such as Le Jardin Extraordinaire (1965), Le Week-end sportif (1967), the live broadcast of the Tour de France, the first political debates and election night and major reports abroad.
-In 1971, the RTB began its color transmission with Le Jardin extraordinaire and the News in 1973.
+Numerous programmes premiered such as Le Jardin Extraordinaire (1965), Le Week-end sportif (1967), the live broadcast of the Tour de France, the first political debates and election nights and major reports abroad.
+In 1971, the RTB began its color transmissions with Le Jardin extraordinaire and the news in 1973.

 In 1977, a second television channel was created, RTbis, and the decentralization of production took place with the creation of regional centres in Liège and Charleroi.
-A new Production Centre was established in Brussels in 1979.
+A new production centre was established in Brussels in 1979.